Portuguese cuisine: Meals

 A Portuguese breakfast often consists of fresh bread, with butter, ham, cheese or jam, accompanied by coffee, milk, tea or hot chocolate.
 A small espresso coffee (sometimes called a bica after the spout of the coffee machine, or Cimbalino after the Italian coffee machine La Cimbali) is a very popular beverage had during breakfast or after lunch, which is enjoyed at home or at the many cafés in towns and cities throughout Portugal.
 Sweet pastries are also very popular, as well as breakfast cereal, mixed with milk or yogurt and fruit.
 The pastel de nata, one of the most salient symbols of the Portuguese cuisine, is a common feature of the Portuguese breakfast.
-They are frequently enjoyed with a shot of espresso, both at breakfast or as an afternoon treat.
+They are frequently eaten with a shot of espresso, both at breakfast or as an afternoon treat.

 Lunch, often lasting over an hour, is served between noon and 2 o'clock, typically around 1 o'clock and dinner is generally served around 8 o'clock.
 There are three main courses, with lunch and dinner usually including a soup.
 A common Portuguese soup is caldo verde, which consists of a base of cooked, then pureed, potato, onion and garlic, to which shredded collard greens are then added.
 Slices of chouriço (a smoked or spicy Portuguese sausage) are often added as well, but may be omitted, thereby making the soup fully vegan.

 Among fish recipes, salted cod (bacalhau) dishes are pervasive.
 The most popular desserts are caramel custard, known as pudim de ovos or flã de caramelo, chocolate mousse known as mousse de chocolate, crème brûlée known as leite-creme, rice pudding known as arroz doce decorated with cinnamon, and apple tart known as tarte de maçã.
 A wide variety of cheeses are made from sheep, goat or cow's milk, and can also contain a mixture of different kinds of milk.
 The most famous are queijo da serra from the region of Serra da Estrela, queijo São Jorge from the island of São Jorge, and requeijão.
 A popular pastry is the pastel de nata, a small custard tart often sprinkled with cinnamon.